codio/knowledge/source/instructors/authoring/assessments/student-submission.rst

 Mark as Complete
 ----------------

 A student can proactively mark an assignment as complete.
-This triggers an :ref:`assignment-level autograde script <auto-grade-scripts>` and displays the completion status in the teacher dashboard.
+If there is an :ref:`assignment-level autograde script <auto-grade-scripts>` it will be run at this time and the completion status will be displayed in the teacher dashboard.

 **Advantages:**
-Instructors can grade students' work ahead of a deadline.
+Instructors can grade students' work as soon as they mark it as complete.

 **Drawbacks:**
 Once students mark an assignment as complete, they can no longer make changes to the assignment, including answering assessments.